Rockman-Blue/SANS-SEC504-CTF/4-pls.issplaylist.com/pls.issplaylist.com-Writeup.md

 * Challenge - Explore the pls.issplaylist.com website to identify a vulnerability.
 Identify the type of vulnerability.
 * Points - 5

-From the above previous challenge, there's an SQL error.
-The SQL error indicates that the search function is querying from a backend database and returned the results of the query to the frontend of the site after submitting a search term.
+From the previous challenge above, the error indicates that the search function queries the user's input from a backend database and returns the results of the query to the frontend of the site.

 # Vulnerability Exploitation